vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 is already mentioned \( anvādeśa\), something that is now being installed at the site \( iha\).
 It can hardly be anything else but the deity \( devam\), supposedly mentioned in 10d, i.e. Kumārasvāmiṇ A good suggestion made by Dániel

-Balogh is to read \(feminine\) enām

-. , which naturally refers to the pratimā  of
+Balogh is to read \(feminine\) enāṁ, which naturally refers to the pratimā  of

 the preceding verse.
 Pādas 11cd add that a village or community \( grāma\) is